Don't miss Scott Gregory's Kind of Blog - an exclusive, more-or-less weekly preview of All This Jazz

 Public Radio Tulsa's 24-hour jazz channel is acoustic mainstream, focusing on a strong lyrical sound, designed to delight both casual listeners and passionate jazz lovers.

-Dave Becker, Jazz 24/7 host writes: "A late-'90s national research project told public radio programmers a great deal about how listeners heard jazz.
+Dave Becker, a Jazz 24/7 host writes: "A late-'90s national research project told public radio programmers a great deal about how listeners heard jazz.
 While this music is so varied that it's impossible to contain it successfully in one radio format, we discovered that there was a vein of jazz that had both great artistic integrity AND great appeal to audiences.
 (Think 'Kind of Blue,' 'Time Out,' Milt Jackson, Benny Carter, Bill Evans and Diana Krall, and you've got the idea.)

 "I picked a random hour of our service, and these are the artists played: John Fedchock, Scott Hamilton, Clark Terry, Bob Sheppard, Gene Ludwig, Lois Deloatch, Arlene McDaniel, Andy Bey, Barry Harris, and Gary Burton.
 The hour before that: Rahsaan Roland Kirk, Houston Person, Walt Harper (w/Ray Brown), Melody Gardot, John Brown, Wes Montgomery, Loston Harris, Paquito D'Rivera, Modern Jazz Quartet, Bill Charlap.

 "And there you have it: great jazz names and classic performances, blended with younger artists who belong there too.
 And in NO case are the artists ever just thrown on the air without forethought -- everything gets a lot of off-air audition time and we make it a point to feature the best of each musician's work."